AnikaKofodPetersen/Afili/README.md

 * ANI.pdf:					A picture of the Average Nucleotide Identity heat map
 * my_tree_collected_analysis_rerooted.nw: 	A phylogenetic tree in newick format of all phage-like elements and original phage(s).
 *
-The phage hit names have the following nomeclature:
+The phage hit names have the following nomenclature:
 #### X_Y_phage_Acc
  X = Input-phage specific number.
  Y = Number phage found matching input-phage X in genom Acc.